 Is Melamine Plastic?

 Melamine is a white, odorless and tasteless powder.
 It is usually industrially extracted from urea produced during the combustion of natural gas.
 The powder is them combined with formaldehyde to synthesize resins.

 These resins are used in many common products, such as nail polish and clothing, as well as plastics, and even some medicines.
 Despite many health concerns, melamine resin is also often processed into hard plastic dishes, plates, chopsticks, saucers etc.

-When heated above 70°C (158°F), the chemical bonds in melamine plastic tableware begin to break down and release formaldehyde and melamine.
+When heated above 70°C (158°F), the chemical bonds in melamine plastic dinnerware begin to break down and release formaldehyde and melamine.
 The Food and Drug Administration (FDA) have found harmful effects from both substances: